Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/occluder.rst

     for instance making the objects visible only when the camera enters the house).

-- Occluders can be visible graphic objects but beware that too many faces will make the ZDepth buffer creation slow.
+- Occluders can be visible graphic objects but beware that too many faces will make the Z Depth buffer creation slow.

   - For example, a terrain is not a good candidate for occlusion: too many faces and too many overlap.
     Occluder can be invisible objects placed inside more complex objects